SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia.Tests/slottymedia.tests.servicetests.forumservicetests.md

 ### **InsertForum_ShouldThrowForumIudException_WhenDatabaseIudActionExceptionIsThrown()**

+Tests that a ForumIudException is thrown when a DatabaseIudActionException is thrown.

 ```csharp
 public void InsertForum_ShouldThrowForumIudException_WhenDatabaseIudActionExceptionIsThrown()
 ```

 ### **InsertForum_ShouldThrowForumGeneralException_WhenGeneralDatabaseExceptionIsThrown()**

+Tests that a ForumGeneralException is thrown when a GeneralDatabaseException is thrown.

 ```csharp
 public void InsertForum_ShouldThrowForumGeneralException_WhenGeneralDatabaseExceptionIsThrown()
 ```

 ### **DeleteForum_ShouldDeleteForum_WhenForumIsValid()**

+Tests that a forum is deleted when the forum is valid.

 ```csharp
 public Task DeleteForum_ShouldDeleteForum_WhenForumIsValid()